dattalab/keypoint-moseq/docs/source/FAQs.rst

 - Centroid and heading
    The centroid and heading of the animal in each frame, as estimated by the model.

-- Estimated keypoint coordinates
-   The denoised coordinates of each keypoint in each frame, as estimated by the model.
-These coordinates reflect the model's estimate of the "true" location of keypoint, once noise has been removed.
-They may be useful if the original coordinates are noisy or frequently non-detected.
-It's important to note, however, that these coordinates are mainly a byproduct of the model fitting process, and have not been formally validated as a replacement for the original detections.
-So use with caution!

 - Latent state
    Low-dimensional representation of the animal's pose in each frame.
 These are similar to PCA scores, are modified to reflect the pose dynamics and noise estimates inferred by the model.